Collecting guide: Classical Indian painting

 5. The South Indian schools

-Arising in Mysore and Tanjore, these are independent from the Mughal style, and known for their richly decorated Hindu religious icons.
+Arising out of temple painting traditions in Mysore and Tanjore, these are independent from the Mughal style, and known for their richly decorated Hindu religious icons.
+Tanjore paintings from the 17th and 18th centuries are characterised by their elaborate gesso work and glass inlay.
+In Mysore painting of the period, the gesso application is more reserved.
+The emphasis is on painted figures and the vegetal colour palette used to depict beloved gods and goddesses.
 The South Indian schools are now coming to more prominence, having long been overlooked by collectors.

 The range of subject matter depicted in Indian painting is enormous.
 There are a number of recurring themes, however, which should be highlighted.

 Scenes of princely pleasures such as the hunt, music and harem ambiences are relatively common and enjoyed great popularity from the 16th to the 19th century.
-Mughal and Rajput paintings offer many examples.
-The Mughals, particularly under Jahangir, who reigned from 1605 to 1627, favoured portraits of animals and flowers which are among the greatest achievements of that school.
+Mughal, Rajput and Deccani paintings offer many examples.
+The Mughals, particularly under Jahangir, who reigned from 1605 to 1627, favoured naturalistic portraits of animals and flowers, which are among the greatest achievements of that school.
 Depictions of a variety of musical modes (ragamala) arranged in series of dozens of paintings, or of the months of the year (bharamasa) are also preferred subjects of the Rajput and Pahari schools.

 Enquiring about the condition of a piece will give you an advantage when it comes to purchasing an artwork.
 Is it in its original condition?
 Has it been altered?
 Have some areas of the surface been repainted?
 Get into the habit of requesting condition reports for paintings.
 The report should help you notice details that perhaps you had overlooked before.
 If you can, inspect the piece in person.

 Examine the structure of a painting — has it been laid down on card?
 Has it been trimmed or retouched?
 Unfortunately, due to the Indian climate, paintings sometimes have condition issues.
-As a collector you need to decide how tolerant you want to be of these.
-The beauty of the draughtsmanship and the strength of the pigments can often make you fall in love with a work and prepared to overlook any potential condition issues.
+As a collector, you need to decide how tolerant you want to be of these.
+The beauty of the draughtsmanship and the strength of the pigments can often make you fall in love with a work to such an extent that you are prepared to overlook any potential condition issues.

 It is often useful to look at the reverse of a painting.
 This is where owners, librarians and collectors will add their marks, including identification inscriptions, seal impressions and gallery labels.
 A wealth of information can therefore be found.